ON THIS DAY 20 YEARS AGO: The Musician & the Dancer

 The hostess doesn't notice.
 She's still across the circle, smiling, nodding, chirping.
 They're all chirping.
 The bitch in magenta tosses her sleek, blonde twist with a laugh that oozes such oily affect I have no trouble imagining how she got into that fabulous gown.
 She looks like a million bucks, and apparently that's enough to warrant inexcusable breeding.

 Mustn't allow them to imagine they are remotely equal to the tops of our shoes, except to kneel and kiss them--oh, heavens!
-Do NOT sully my satin with your atrocious, artist lips.
+Do NOT sully my custom-dyed, encrusted shimmer suede with your atrocious, artist lips.
 I shall have to burn these shoes now.

 And let me assure you just how immense my enunciation can get around that word.
 I can fit a whole pop can in my mouth.
 Look, Ma!
 No hands!
 Some of my beloved asshole-friends even have blackmail proof, so when I saunter over to the shrimp and relish in a few, I'm probably a subtle echo of Veronica Franco.